deepset-ai/haystack/docs/decisions/restapi_reload.md

 * Good, there is no need to restart the server/container/pod
 * Good, there is no IO overhead to monitor the file
 * Good, developer can add, remove or update the pipeline in realtime
-* Good, after deployment the pipeline can be managed by the application team without the need to involve the infrastructure team or code
+* Good, after deployment the pipeline can be managed by the application team without the need to of any infrastructure related change (by an infra team or IaC)
 * Bad, there is an architecture change on the REST API

 ## Links <!-- optional -->